Riemannian game dynamics: Convergence and stability in dynamical systems

 and we assume that they admit unique solutions from every initial condition.
-In this context, we say that $\olimit$ is an $\omega$-\emph{limit point} of the solution orbit $x(t)$ if there is an increasing sequence of times $t_{n}\nearrow\infty$ such that $\lim x(t_{n}) = \eq$.
+With this in mind, we say that $\eq$ is an $\omega$-\emph{limit point} of the solution orbit $x(t)$ if there is an increasing sequence of times $t_{n}\uparrow\infty$ such that $x(t_{n}) \to \eq$.
 We further say that $\eq$ is \emph{Lyapunov stable} if, for every neighborhood $U$ of $\eq$, there exists a neighborhood $U'$ of $\eq$ such that every solution orbit $x(t)$ that starts in $U'$ is contained in $U$ for all $t\geq0$.
-By the same token, $\eq$ is \emph{attracting} if there is a neighborhood $U$ of $\eq$ such that every solution that starts in $U$ converges to $\eq$; finally, $\eq$ is called \emph{asymptotically stable} if it is Lyapunov stable and attracting.
-In this case, the maximal (relatively) open set of states from which solutions converge to $\eq$ is called the \emph{basin} of $\eq$, and if the basin of $\eq$ is all of $\strat$, we say that $\eq$ is \emph{globally asymptotically stable}.
+Finally, we say that $\eq$ is \emph{attracting} if there is a neighborhood $U$ of $\eq$ such that every solution that starts in $U$ converges to $\eq$, and $\eq$ is called \emph{asymptotically stable} if it is Lyapunov stable and attracting.
+In this case, the maximal (relatively) open set of states from which solutions converge to $\eq$ is called the \emph{basin} of $\eq$; if the basin of $\eq$ is all of $\strat$, we say that $\eq$ is \emph{globally asymptotically stable}.